Ensure your reeds live a vibrant life with proper oboe reed care.

 Oboe reeds should be stored in a reed case and not the vials or small containers that the reeds are packaged in.
 The small vials are air tight and will cause the reed to mold.
 A moldy reed will look dark or speckles on it.
 I would suggest a case that holds 3-12 reeds to start.
 Most three reed cases will fit right into an oboe case and not be lost.
 The student may benefit from having two reed cases.
 A smaller 3 reed case and a larger 12 reed case, the larger case being left at home while the small case stays with the oboe.

-I suggest students have AT LEAST 3 reeds at a time in their case, So a 3 reed case should be the minimum.
+I suggest students have AT LEAST 3 OBOE REEDS at a time in their case, So a 3 reed case should be the minimum.
 The larger cases will allow a student to hold onto reeds and see if they may regain some life later.
 Yes dead, worn out reeds can gain a second life.
 I attribute this to changing seasons.
-The pressure and humidity change in the enviroment can cause oboe reeds to vibrate differently.
+Changes in the pressure and humidity of an environment may cause oboe reeds to vibrate differently.

 - Mandrel style holds the reed by inserting a small tube into the bottom of the reed.